Your partner needs space to grow as an individual.

 Successfully married couples around the world over our past 30+ years of interviews have told us this very simple truth during our interviews with them — the secret to their happy marriage is having time for themselves ... time alone with their own thoughts, their own meditations, their own self, in their own physical space.

 Isn’t this an interesting notion?
 You can take this advice to the bank!
 Here’s why ...

-This is what we have learned to be true – the most important ingredient of a successful marriage is to be content with yourself.
-Only those who are capable and willing to spend time alone can be described as content with themselves.
+If there is one thing we know is true, a successful marriage requires your contentment with yourself.
+Only those capable and willing to spend time alone can describe themselves as content with themselves.